Saquon Shugars

 Copeland Barbee (born April 30, 2000) is an American professional wrestler.
-He is signed to WWE, where he performs on the NXT brand under the ring name Saquon Shugars as a member of the DarkState.
-He also makes appearances in partner promotion Total Nonstop Action Wrestling.
+He is signed to WWE, where he performs on the NXT brand under the ring name Saquon Shugars.

 Barbee was previously known under the ring name Lucky Ali on the independent circuit.

 Professional wrestling career

 Early career (2018–2023)

 Barbee began training in 2018 under Caleb Konley and George South in North Carolina and made his debut on June 7, 2018 under the ring name Lucky Ali.
 On April 4, 2022, he debuted in All Elite Wrestling (AEW) in a match taped for AEW Dark Elevation, where he lost to Frankie Kazarian.
 He also began working for Deadlock Pro-Wrestling around this time, where he won the Carolina Classic and the DPW Worlds Championship.
 He lost the title to Jay Malachi on September 17, 2023, ending his reign at 309 days.
 His last appearance for the promotion was at DPW World's Strongest on November 11, 2023, where he lost to Colby Corino in an I Quit match before signing with WWE.